Telmiyo/Engine3D/README.md

 ## New features

-Drag & Drop resources to import them as a custom format in the resource manager folder (called Meshes).
+Drag & Drop resources to import them as a custom format in the resource manager folder (called Meshes) Mouse picking
-Mouse picking
+Serialization

 ## Camera controls
  - Right Click: Rotate the camera freely